A Guide to Probate for Senior Citizens and Their Families

 Review and Update Regularly

-Estate plans and wills should be reviewed and updated regularly, especially after significant life events like marriage, divorce, or the birth of grandchildren.
+Estate plans should be reviewed periodically, especially after major life events like marriage, divorce, or the birth of grandchildren.